Textualize/textual/docs/blog/posts/inline-mode.md

   - willmcgugan
 ---

+# Behind the Curtain of Inline Terminal Applications

 Textual recently added the ability to run *inline* terminal apps.
 You can see this in action if you run the [calculator example](https://github.com/Textualize/textual/blob/main/examples/calculator.py):